patmeh1/SqlNLP_AgentFramework_demo/ERROR_RECOVERY_FEATURE.md

 ```
 It looks like there's no "widgets" table in the database.

-Available tables in the Northwind database:
+Available tables in the MedData database:
-- Products
-- Orders
-- Customers
-- Categories
-- Suppliers
+- MED_SLOTS
-- Employees
+- MED
+- (Other medical ontology tables)

-Did you mean "Products"?
+Did you mean "MED_SLOTS"?
 If so, try asking:
-"Show me all products"
+"Show me all medical slots"
 ```

 ### Scenario 3: Ambiguous Query